zengelan/eks-workshop/content/030_container/030_eksctl/MVISIONCloud-Validation.md

 ## Import New Configuration Audit Checks

 Login to your MVISION Cloud dashboard.
-Go to Policy Templates -> Select the option of "Container Security" under Business Requirements, and select the option of "Security Configuration" from Policy Type.
+Go to Policy Templates.
+Select the option of "Container Security" under Business Requirements, and select the option of "Security Configuration" from under Policy Type.

 ![NewConfigAudit](/images/mfe/Capture_PolicyTemplates.JPG?classes=border,shadow)